sww1235/Personal_Website/wiki/build-script-notes-virt-cluster.md

-<h1 id="top">Virtualization Cluster Configuration</h1>
+# Virtualization Cluster Configuration

 Documentation on setup of virtualization cluster.
 Some info may be split into its own page.

 Current status of cluster, is 3 Intel NUCs, each running Xen as a tier 1 hypervisor with FreeBSD as Dom0.

-<h2 id="ind-host-setup">Individual Host Setup</h2>
+## Individual Host Setup {#initial-host-setup}

-<h3 id="bios-config">BIOS Configuration</h3>
+### BIOS Configuration {#bios-config}

 1. Boot system into BIOS by spamming `F2` key after pressing power button.